Stefanroets180/my-fuel-log-book/FRESH_DEPLOYMENT_GUIDE.md

 ## Congratulations! 🎉

-Your Fuel Logbook app is now deployed and ready to track your vehicle's fuel consumption, calculate km/L, store receipts, and help with SARS tax compliance!
+Your Fuel Logbook app is now deployed and ready to track your vehicle's fuel consumption, calculate km/L, store receipts in S3, and help with SARS tax compliance!

 **Next Steps:**
 1. Add your first fuel entry
-2. Upload a receipt
+2. Upload a receipt (stored in AWS S3)
 3. Track your consumption over time
 4. Export data for tax purposes